jdittrich/userNeedResearchBook/text/dataAnalysis.md

 >
 > - Media
 >     - Do tests in the media you target
->     - Suitablility of media
+>     - Suitability of media
 >     - “being closer”: 2 page-spreads instead of single pages etc.
 > - Idea Attachment
 > - Motivation at the beginning; then the problems start.